starlit-nox/reading-notes/102/Class04/notes_4.md

 ### What is a wireframe?

 - a practice used by UX designers
-- allows desginers to define & plan an information hiechary
+- allows designers to define & plan an information hierarchy

-Its good for getting to knw how users interact with the interface via positoning of buttons & menus on diagrams
+It's good for getting to know how users interact with the interface via positioning of buttons & menus on diagrams

-- In short it lets you plan out the desiggn without distractions
+- In short it lets you plan out the design without distractions

 ### Wireframe Examples & Things to Consider